erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/84_appendix.md

 ## Equations of Motion and Simulation using Python

-### 2D Pointmass Double Pendulum { #sec:2d-pointmass-eom}
+### 2D Point Mass Double Pendulum { #sec:2d-pointmass-eom}

-Prior to obtaining the equations of motion for more complex cases, I obtained those of a pointmass double pendulum.
+Prior to obtaining the equations of motion for more complex cases, I obtained those of a point mass double pendulum.
 The following code uses the SymPy Python library which allows us to perform symbolic calculations.
 The code also validates our results against known equations of motion.